microsoft/CNTK/Documentation/current_iteration.md

 # CNTK v2.3 Release Notes

 ## Highlights of this Release
 - Better ONNX support.
-- Switching to NCCL2 for better perfomacne in distributed training.
+- Switching to NCCL2 for better performance in distributed training.
 - Improved C# API.
-- OpenCV is not required to install CNTK, it is only required forTensorboard Image feature and image reader.
+- OpenCV is not required to install CNTK, it is only required for Tensorboard Image feature and image reader.
 - Various performance improvement.

 ## API
 ### C# API
 - Improved C# API with performance gains in training and evaluation.
 - During training and evaluation, data batch can be created from single managed buffer with offset.
 This eases the burden to prepare data in C# code.
 - Internally, data marshalling is done more efficiently than Release 2.2.
 Use of chatty FloatVector has been avoided during training and evaluation.
 ### C++
 - Exported “PreorderTraverse” C++ API: use to search the graph based on the provided criteria.
 ### Python and C++